bramu/help.trusender.github.io/_articles/integrate-google-analytics-utm-tags.md

 	http://www.yoursite.com?utm_campaign=some_campaign_name

 Then Vero would only append the `utm_source`, `utm_term` and `utm_medium` tags.
 It would not overwrite your custom `utm_campaign` value on this link.

+## Disabling tags on an individual link

+You can also prevent a particular link from appending UTM tags by adding `data-vero="ignore"`.
+This will ensure that all other links are unaffected and still maintain their UTM tags.

+For example, add the setting to your link as follows:

+<pre><code>&lt;a data-vero="ignore" href="app.getvero.com"&gt;Log into my Vero account&lt;/a&gt;</pre></code>